 Geology, Associate in Science for Transfer

 Geology is the study of the Earth, its environments, and its history.
 It is an interdisciplinary science that combines geological observations and concepts with those of biology, chemistry, physics, and mathematics.
 Its goals are to study rocks, minerals, fossils, energy and water resources, and to understand geologic principles and processes that shape the Earth and its environments, and impact human society.
-The Geology AS-T degree is designed specifically for transfer in a similar major to the California State University System.
+The Associate in Science in Geology for Transfer degree is designed specifically for transfer in a similar major to the California State University System.

 Program Learning Outcomes

 Complete one of the following general education patterns: